 You will recall going through the process of waiting to find out if your application had been successful.
 If you’re now in the process of applying for residency, your application was successful!
-The prospect of reliving the stress of that process, in preparing your residency application, could be a daunting prospect.
+The prospect of reliving the stress of that process in preparing your residency application can be daunting.

-• What, in particular, interests you in your chosen field?
+• What, in particular interests you in your chosen field?

 • What are you hoping to get out of a residency program?

 • What are your aims within your chosen field?

 If you’re about to start putting together the personal statement for your residency application, here are a few tips to help get you started:

 Use your original medical school application as a starting point.
 Although your residency application will be completely different, you’re likely to find several key phrases that could be useful to you.